asterick/zmach/README.md

 Current task list
 -----------------
 * Interpreter core
-    * Current instruction coverage: 35 of 69 implemented
+    * Current instruction coverage: 45 of 69 implemented
-    * Input tokenizer missing
+    * Input tokenizer missing (used in sread)

 Things to be added in the future
 --------------------------------